NOAA-GSL/mpas_app/README.md

 ./build.sh -p <platform>
 ```

-The app is partially supported on Ursa.
-UPP is not currently supported on that platform.
+The app is partially supported on Ursa for the HFIP 2025 experiment configuration.

 To see the different build options (including MPAS build options):